soscripted/rugg/README.md

 ## RUGG - RawGit URL Generator for GitHub
 RUGG injects the awesome power of RawGit directly into GitHub.

-Now you can generate RawGit urls for your files without having to leave the site.
+Now you can generate RawGit urls for your files without having to leave GitHub.